 You can learn more about it in our article about User Modelling.

-Research analysis is used to develop solutions and construct narratives out of available data.
+The research analysis is used to develop solutions and construct narratives out of available data.
 For example, to build a timeline and progression of a disease outbreak.

 The role of data mining in this process is simple: